cristal-smac/retail/README.md

 ```
 ### Get started

 A presentation of the model, all the posible methods and how to use it.
-This notebook is great to understand every parameters of the model and its agents and how to use them properly.
+This notebook is made to understand parameters of the model and its agents and how to use them properly.
 You can launch this notebook directly with the following link :

 FR : [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/cristal-smac/retail.git/master?filepath=FR_GetStarted.ipynb) EN : [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/cristal-smac/retail.git/master?filepath=ENG_GetStarted.ipynb)